plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/adversarial_examples.md

 po.plot.imshow(channelwise_diffs, col_wrap=3);
 ```

 Finally let us visualize the category probabilities of the original, initial, and advesarial images using stem plots.
 In addition to the most likely category, we also show any category that has probability higher than 0.05.
-We see that the network thinks the synthesized image contains a cheeseburger with almost 100% certainty!
+We see that the network thinks the synthesized image is a burrito with almost 100% certainty!

 ```python
 fig, axes = plt.subplots(3, 2, figsize=(12, 20))